Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 </video>
 </center>

 Recall from our work in the [previous lesson](NAMD#differences-in-interaction-energy-with-ace2-between-sars-and-sars-cov-2) that the greatest contribution of negative energy to the RBD/ACE2 complex in SARS-CoV-2 was the region called "hotspot 31".
 This region is highlighted in blue and orange in the above figures.
-If you look very closely (you may need to zoom in), as the protein swings in to bind with ACE2, the blue and orange regions appear to line up just a bit more naturally in the SARS-CoV-2 animation than in the SARS-CoV animation.
+If you look very closely, as the protein swings in to bind with ACE2, the blue and orange regions appear to line up just a bit more naturally in the SARS-CoV-2 animation than in the SARS-CoV animation.
 That is, the improved binding that we hypothesized for a static structure appears to be confirmed by dynamics simulations.
 This provides one more piece of evidence that SARS-CoV-2 is more effective at binding to the ACE2 enzyme.

 ## Summing Up